Home About Final

 Finally, we have the logic for the encoders, and buttons.
 The program continuously runs in a loop, checking for changes in the encoder positions and button presses.
 Users interact with the system by turning the encoders to select values for Subject, Time, and Mood and confirming these selections using buttons.
 Once all inputs are confirmed, the program generates a “final prompt” and the scent formula.

-while True:
+WHILE True:

-# encoder 1: Subject selection
+// ENCODER 1: Subject selection

-index = encoder_positions[0] % len(subject_options)
+index = encoder_positions[0] modulo length(subject_options)

 selected_subject = subject_options[index]

-# encoder 2: Time selection
+// ENCODER 2: Time selection

-index = encoder_positions[1] % len(time_options)
+index = encoder_positions[1] modulo length(time_options)

 selected_time = time_options[index]

-# encoder 3: Mood selection
+// ENCODER 3: Mood selection

-index = encoder_positions[2] % len(mood_options)
+index = encoder_positions[2] modulo length(mood_options)

 selected_mood = mood_options[index]

-button_states[0] = False
+SET button_states[0] = False

 time_options = ["raw-materials", "manufacture", "in-usage", "decay"]